Pow-Sys Güç Sistemleri logoPow-Sys Güç Sistemleri

-- Bursa transformer periodic inspection covers visual examination, electrical testing, transformer oil checks for oil-immersed units and diagnostic measurements where required for MV/LV power and distribution transformers, transformer rooms, MV switchgear, grounding installations and cable-busbar connections.
+• Bursa transformer periodic inspection covers visual examination, electrical testing, transformer oil checks for oil-immersed units and diagnostic measurements where required for MV/LV power and distribution transformers, transformer rooms, MV switchgear, grounding installations and cable-busbar connections.

-- Transformer periodic inspection is a mandatory periodic examination activity that must be performed at least once a year for electrical installations, grounding systems, lightning protection systems, batteries, transformers and similar electrical equipment under the Regulation on Health and Safety Conditions in the Use of Work Equipment.
+• Transformer periodic inspection is a mandatory periodic examination activity that must be performed at least once a year for electrical installations, grounding systems, lightning protection systems, batteries, transformers and similar electrical equipment under the Regulation on Health and Safety Conditions in the Use of Work Equipment.

-- In HV transformer periodic inspection, tests such as TTR, winding resistance, insulation resistance, grounding continuity, thermal imaging, oil dielectric strength and, where required, dissolved gas analysis (DGA) are planned according to site conditions.
+• In HV transformer periodic inspection, tests such as TTR, winding resistance, insulation resistance, grounding continuity, thermal imaging, oil dielectric strength and, where required, dissolved gas analysis (DGA) are planned according to site conditions.

-- Transformer room inspection evaluates ventilation, fire safety, oil collection arrangements, escape routes, locked doors, warning signs, barriers, MV switchgear, cable ducts and equipotential bonding as a single safety scope.
+• Transformer room inspection evaluates ventilation, fire safety, oil collection arrangements, escape routes, locked doors, warning signs, barriers, MV switchgear, cable ducts and equipotential bonding as a single safety scope.

-- We provide transformer examination and reporting services for Nilufer OSB, NOSAB, DOSAB, Kestel, Gursu, Inegol, Hasanaga, Kayapa, Demirtas, TOSAB, Bursa Free Zone, factories, shopping centers, hospitals, hotels, business centers, logistics warehouses and public facilities in Bursa.
+• We provide transformer examination and reporting services for Nilufer OSB, NOSAB, DOSAB, Kestel, Gursu, Inegol, Hasanaga, Kayapa, Demirtas, TOSAB, Bursa Free Zone, factories, shopping centers, hospitals, hotels, business centers, logistics warehouses and public facilities in Bursa.

-- We plan transformer periodic inspections together with electrical installation, grounding, lightning protection, generator, UPS and battery periodic inspections to provide a traceable electrical inspection package compatible with EKİPNET records and OHS-KATIP processes.
+• We plan transformer periodic inspections together with electrical installation, grounding, lightning protection, generator, UPS and battery periodic inspections to provide a traceable electrical inspection package compatible with EKİPNET records and OHS-KATIP processes.

 What is transformer periodic inspection in Bursa

 Transformer periodic inspection is the process of examining and testing a facility's MV/LV power and distribution transformers, transformer room or transformer substation, transformer grounding installation and related MV/LV equipment at defined intervals according to the relevant legislation and standards.
 In practice, this service is referred to by different names such as transformer periodic inspection, transformer periodic examination, transformer room periodic inspection, transformer grounding installation periodic inspection, high-voltage transformer periodic inspection, transformer periodic tests or transformer periodic inspection report.
 The common purpose of all these terms is to verify that the transformer operates safely, continuously and in compliance with regulations.
-For related context, see Bursa Electrical Installation Periodic Inspection.
+For related context, see Bursa Fire Detection Periodic Inspection.

 Transformer inspection and maintenance are different

 Periodic inspection and periodic examination refer to the inspections, experiments and tests performed at defined intervals to determine whether work equipment endangers occupational health and safety.
 Transformer periodic inspection should not be confused with classic transformer maintenance services.
 Periodic maintenance covers operating and service activities mostly based on manufacturer recommendations, such as oil and filter replacement, connection tightening, cleaning and tap changer maintenance.
 Periodic inspection and examination, often mentioned under the heading of transformer periodic maintenance and inspection, is an independent test and examination activity required by the Regulation on Health and Safety Conditions in the Use of Work Equipment, and an official transformer periodic inspection report is issued at the end.
 Maintenance alone does not replace this report.
-For related context, see Bursa Fire Detection Periodic Inspection.
+For related context, see Bursa Electrical Contracting Services.

 Which transformers and substations are inspected

 Our Bursa transformer periodic inspection service covers MV/LV power transformers, distribution transformers, oil-immersed and dry-type transformers, indoor and outdoor transformer substations, compact transformer substations and MV switchgear.
 Within this scope, transformer tank and protection equipment, tap changer, MV/LV busbar and cable connections, transformer grounding and equipotential system, transformer room architecture and ventilation are evaluated as a whole; high-voltage transformer periodic inspection tests are planned according to the site.
+For related context, see Bursa HV Operation Supervisor and High Voltage Responsibility.

 Site preparation and document review